 Why use magnetic tapes?

-There are many benefits that make magnetic tapes come out on top when compared to more modern storage media options.
+There are many benefits that make magnetic tape storage come out on top when compared to more modern storage media options.

-- Longevity - Magnetic tape can last for decades, whereas modern drives typically last around 5 years.
+- Longevity - Magnetic tapes can last for decades, whereas modern drives typically last around 5 years.

 - Less Prone to data risks associated with modern drives - software failures, interrupted software updates or damaged drives can lead to loss of saved data.

-- More affordable - purchasing new magnetic tapes is much cheaper than buying the equivalent in hard drive disks.
+- More affordable - purchasing new magnetic tape storage is much cheaper than buying the equivalent in hard drive disks.